marcusyoung/otpr/README.md

 # otpr

-The goal of the otpr package is to provide a simple R wrapper for the Open Trip Planner (OTP) API.
+The otpr package provides a simple R wrapper for the Open Trip Planner (OTP) API.

 ## Installation - Open Trip Planner